enzo-inc/XRPLoyalties/README.md

 Note: Currently not all functionalities are developed.
 The app will be fully connected to the backend logic and completely working in future development cycles.

+# Process Flow
+To run a demo of a royalties distribution process from a Property Rights Organization to the different rights holders, follow these steps:

+    1. Add the EVM sidechain configuration: brownie networks import ./src/network-config.yaml

+    2. To mint an NFT for an IP Entity of a Song and deploy the MPEG-21 Media Contract Ontology (MCO)'s smart contract, run:

+        brownie run ./src/scripts/deploy.py main True --network ripple-evm-sidechain

+    3. To run a demo from the distribution of royalties from a Property Rights Organization to the different rights holders, which interacts with the deployed MCO Smart Contract in the EVM Sidechain and Escrow Accounts in the XRPL, run:

+        brownie run ./src/scripts/demo.py --network ripple-evm-sidechain

 # References

 - [ISO/IEC 21000-23:2022 Information technology — Multimedia framework (MPEG-21) — Part 23: Smart Contracts for Media](https://www.iso.org/standard/82527.html)